samhartz/Photo3/README.md

 # Publications

+Leverett, A., Hartzell, S., Winter, K., Garcia, M., Aranda, J., Virgo, A., Smith, A., Focht, P., Rasmussen-Arda, A., Willats, W. G. T., Cowan-Turner, D., & Borland, A. M. (2023).
+Dissecting succulence: Crassulacean acid metabolism and hydraulic capacitance are independent adaptations in Clusia leaves.
+Plant, Cell and Environment [10.1111/pce.14539].

 Miller, G., Hartzell, S., and A. Porporato.
 Ecohydrology of epiphytes: modeling water balance, CAM photosynthesis, and their climate impacts.
-In press, Ecohydrology.
+Ecohydrology, 14(3) [10.1002/eco.2275].

-Hartzell, S., Bartlett, M.S., Inglese, P., Consoli, S., Yin, J. and A. Porporato (2020) Modeling nonlinear dynamics of CAM productivity and water use for global predictions.
+Hartzell, S., Bartlett, M.S., Inglese, P., Consoli, S., Yin, J. and A. Porporato (2021) Modeling nonlinear dynamics of CAM productivity and water use for global predictions.
 Plant, Cell and Environment, 44(1) [10.1111/pce.13918].

 Hartzell, S., Bartlett, M.S. and A. Porporato (2018) Unified representation of the C3, C4, and CAM photosynthetic pathways with the Photo3 model.
 Ecological Modelling, 384 [10.1016/j.ecolmodel.2018.06.012].